Colorado School of Mines continues to closely monitor the global outbreak of the novel strain of the coronavirus (COVID-19).

 Emergency management officials are in close coordination with the Jefferson County Public Health Department (JCPH) and the Colorado Department of Public Health and Environment (CDPHE) and have assembled a cross-functional team to coordinate planning and actions in order to mitigate impact on education and services, develop contingency plans, and support students and employees.

 Current University Travel Guidance

-- Until further notice, all non-essential university-affiliated travel to international and out-of-state destinations is suspended.
+- Until further notice, all non-essential university-affiliated travel is suspended to in-state, out-of-state and international destinations.
 This includes travel for conferences, visits to Mines affiliates or research sites, athletics, alumni and donor events and more.

 How to Protect Yourself and Others From Coronavirus

 What is a coronavirus?

 Coronaviruses are a large family of viruses that include the common cold and more serious respiratory illnesses.
 The most current information and guidance about COVID-19 can be found on the Centers for Disease Control and Prevention’s website: Centers for Disease Control and Prevention (CDC).

 Symptoms of COVID-19